In this 2017 State of the Conversion Optimization Report, we gave a 26 question survey to 333 people who work in the optimization space.

 - Lack of optimization knowledge (and don’t know where to learn)

 - Lack of experience

 Where do you learn about CRO?
-Many courses are incomplete or outdated.
-Also, you need to know a lot of things really well to be good at optimization:
+Many courses are incomplete or outdated (except CXL Institute, which is stacked with up-to-date and comprehensive courses).
+In addition, you need to know “a lot about a lot,” not quite a dilettante but also not a narrow specialist, to be good at optimization:

 - Qualitative Research

 - Technical Skills

 - ….And more